-But before you get that wet suit on always remember Surfing Etiquette:
+Before you get that wet suit on, always remember these surfing etiquette tips:

-For more infomation on staying safe whilst surfing visit Science of the surf.
+For more infomation on staying safe while surfing, visit Science of the Surf.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.